kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 - *Studying the Oceanic Vertical Mixing in Bay of Bengal using the KPP Boundary Layer Scheme*, **National Oceanography Workshop-2018**, Indian National Center of Ocean Information Services (INCOIS), Hyderabad, India, November 2018.

 ## Co-author contributions
+- *Wave–Wind Misalignment and Drag Coefficient Rolloff in High-Wind Tropical Cyclones*, **AMS 37th Conference on Hurricanes and Tropical Meteorology**, San Diego, USA, March 2026 (led by Cesar Sauvage).
 - *Inaccuracies in reanalysis products: A case study of the Arabian Sea from 2017 to 2018*, **Geophysical Flows: From the Field to the Lab Discussion meeting, Ocean Sciences Meeting 2024, Sigma-Xi Research exhibit and IMS Symposium**, January-April 2024 (led by Debarshi Sarkar).
-- *Improving wave-mediated air-sea flux parameterizations in mixed seas: Observational and modeling for improved monsoon predictions*, **Geophysical Flows: From the Field to the Lab Discussion meeting**, IIT Madras, Chennai, India, January 2024 (led by [Dr Hyodae Seo](https://www.soest.hawaii.edu/oceanography/uehiro-associate-professors-2/)).
+- *Improving wave-mediated air-sea flux parameterizations in mixed seas: Observational and modeling for improved monsoon predictions*, **Geophysical Flows: From the Field to the Lab Discussion meeting**, IIT Madras, Chennai, India, January 2024 (led by [Dr Hyodae Seo](https://www.hyodaeseo.com/)).
 - *Biases in the Air-Sea Interaction during the Year 2017-18 in the Arabian Sea*, **MassURC, Sigma-Xi Research exhibit and IMS Symposium**, March-April 2023 (led by Nicholas Monroe).
 - *Validating Geostrophic Balances in the North Atlantic Ocean*, **MassURC and Sigma-Xi Research exhibit**, April 2023 (led by Viktoriya Balabanova).
 - *Studying the Ocean Surface Variables using Satellite imagery and Numerical Modeling*, **MassURC, Sigma-Xi Research exhibit and IMS Symposium**, March-April 2022 (led by Ersen'S Joseph).